6 Things To Do in Lunenburg, Canada

 Lunenburg house.
 Photos by Rene Cizio

-The town’s homes, shops, and churches are all built in a blend of British, German, and Swiss architecture, giving Lunenburg a unique and charming atmosphere.
-There are also several museums and historical sites which offer visitors a glimpse into its rich history.
+The town has homes, shops, and churches built in a blend of British, German, and Swiss architecture.
+This gives Lunenburg a unique and charming atmosphere.
+Several museums and historical sites offer visitors a glimpse into its rich history.

 6 things you can do in Lunenburg